pbevin/wordfun/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+- Please format your code with `cargo fmt` and `prettier`.
+- Please make sure tests run with `cargo test`.

 ## License